 There are three ways to plead or be found guilty.
 The first way is a “straight” guilty plea.
 A straight plea means you agree with the allegations, and that the state is saying you committed a crime and you are agreeing you are guilty.

 The second way you can plead guilty is under the Alford Doctrine.
-The Alford Doctrine means that you do not agree with some, or all of the facts that the state claims happened, however, in light of what you know the state has to prove, you wish to plead guilty and accept a definite disposition rather than risk going to trial and losing, and being sentenced to a greater penalty.
+The Alford Doctrine means that you do not agree with some or all of the facts that the state claims happened, however, in light of what you know the state has to prove, you wish to plead guilty and accept a definite disposition rather than risk going to trial and losing, and being sentenced to a greater penalty.

 The final way to plead guilty is to plead “nolo contendere.”
 “Nolo contendere” is latin for “No Contest.”
 This means that you are not contesting the charges.
 You are not putting up any defenses to the charge.
 The judge, after hearing the charges, will find you guilty, and sentence you.
 A “nolo contendere” plea is often used in situations where you may be sued by another person, perhaps a person with whom you were involved with in an accident.
 This is used because your “nolo contendere” plea cannot be used against you in a civil case like a guilty plea could.

 If the case is set down for a trial, there will be a day when you and your attorney will be summoned to begin “jury selection” or “voir dire.”
-In Connecticut, our Constitution allows for your defense attorney to question each independent potential juror about their knowledge of the case, the witnesses and there general outlook on life.
+In Connecticut, our Constitution allows for your defense attorney to question each independent potential juror about their knowledge of the case, the witnesses, and their general outlook on life.
 During this phase, your attorney tries to find the best possible candidates to sit on a jury and side with you.
 While doing the, the state attorney is looking to find the best possible jurors who will convict you.